Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → Export and Overwrite with Previous

 .
-One use case is that, you may export current markdown file into PDF file, but then you find some content is missing or some words are misspelled, after you correct the markdown file, instead of click PDF
+One use case is that you may have exported the current Markdown file into a PDF file, but then you find some content is missing or some words are misspelled, after you correct the content of the Markdown file, instead of clicking PDF

-export and choose exported path again, you can just click Export and Overwrite with Previous
+export and choosing the exported path again, you can just click Export and Overwrite with Previous

-so the newer content will be written to your previous exported PDF file.
-Please be careful since it will overwrite your previous exported file.
+so that the newer content will be written to your previously exported PDF file.
+Please be careful since it will overwrite your previously exported file.

-All “previous settings” prefer to previous export executed in current window and current document.
+All “previous settings” refer to previous exports executed in the current window and current document.

-You could config export options in preferences panel:
+You can configure export options in the preferences panel:

-You could change Typora’s default export location in Export
+You can change Typora’s default export location in Export

 → General